How and why to implement a Value Composite One investment strategy world-wide

 If you want even higher returns look here

-That we did not test (a future project) is what returns you could have earned if you combined the Value Composite One score with another factor like the top 20% of companies in terms of 6 month Price Index or the Piotroski F-score for example.
+That we did not test (it's a future project) is what returns you could have earned if you combined the Value Composite One with another factor like the top 20% of companies in terms of 6 month Price Index or the Piotroski F-score for example.

 It is very likely that your returns will be substantially higher as you saw with the two factor strategies we tested in the research paper Quantitative Value Investing in Europe: What works for achieving alpha.

 You can easily find undervalued companies using the Value Composite One indicator with the screener.

 Simply use it as a primary screening factor as shown below:

 Slider makes it easy